Carlos Alvarado Quesada

 Want to book Nita Farahany as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-As a speaker, Nita Farahany commands rooms that span C-suites, legislatures, and scientific institutions because she offers something rare: a synthesis of technical depth, legal precision, and genuine moral urgency.
-She has addressed TED, the World Economic Forum at Davos, the Aspen Ideas Festival, the American Association for the Advancement of Science, and U.S. Judicial Conferences.
-Audiences leave not just informed but activated — with a clear understanding of what neurotechnology and AI mean for their organizations, their employees, and their own minds, and what decisions must be made now before the window to act closes.
+As a speaker, Nita Farahany commands rooms that span C-suites, legislatures, and scientific institutions because she offers something rare: a synthesis of technical depth, legal precision, and moral urgency.
+She has addressed TED, the World Economic Forum, the Aspen Ideas Festival, and U.S. judicial conferences.
+Audiences leave not just informed but activated, with a clear grasp of what neurotechnology and AI mean for their organizations, their people, and their own minds, and what must be decided now, before the window to act narrows.

 | Basic Data Protection Information | |